All Episodes

 They all involve the federal government or public education to spend more money than we already are.

-Um my question will would be this.
+My question would be this.

-It hasn't helped for the past twenty.
+It hasn't helped for the past 20.

-It hasn't helped for the past thirty.
+It hasn't helped for the past 30.

 I have received calls from black women on this program who say that this kind of federal money actually created or helped to destroy the black family by taking the place of fathers.